The Glory of Sri Radha

 Sri Kesavaji Gaudiya Matha: August 27, 2009, evening.

-[This year, in honor of Sri Radhastami, Srila Bhaktivedanta Narayana Gosvami Maharaja gave two discourses on the glories of Srimati Radhika; one on the eve of Radhastami and one on the following morning.
+[In 2007, in honor of Sri Radhastami, Srila Bhaktivedanta Narayana Gosvami Maharaja gave two discourses on the glories of Srimati Radhika; one on the eve of Radhastami and one on the following morning.
 Srila Maharaja spoke in his mother tongue, Hindi, and his words were simultaneously translated by Akhilesh dasa Adhikari into the headphones of the English speaking devotees in the audience.
-Today you will receive his discourse of Radhastami eve, and in a couple of days, the Radhastami morning discourse.]
+This is his discourse of Radhastami eve. ]

 Sri Krsna was present at Vamsivata, the place of the rasa dance, but He was not happy.
 He wanted to perform loving pastimes but He was all alone.
 Srimati Radharani then appeared from His left side, and Sankara (Siva), Sri Gopisvara, appeared from His right side as guru-tattva.
 Radha ran to Krsna with great pleasure.
 Ra is for anuragi, meaning ‘deep spiritual loving attachment,’ and dha is for dhavati, which means ‘to run very fast, with great eagerness.’
 Krsna worshiped that very Radha, and therefore Her name became Radhika.